Current Projects

 |

-This series of projects assess the performance and sustainability of different aquaculture and fishery systems in developing countries.
-It employs multiple methodologies to understand the effects of different interventions on rural livelihoods, food security, and women empowerment.
-The focus is on developing countries where WorldFish has a major presence such as Bangladesh, Myanmar, and Egypt.
+This series of projects assessed the performance and sustainability of different aquaculture and fishery systems in developing countries.
+They employed multiple methodologies to understand the effects of different interventions on rural livelihoods, food security, and women empowerment.
+The focus was on developing countries where WorldFish has a major presence such as Bangladesh, Myanmar, and Egypt.

 |